 Base Case Peak Load and Resources Summaries

 The 2020 RNA Base Case models the existing generation as adjusted for the unit deactivations listed in the 2020 Gold Book, and along with the new resource additions that met the base case inclusion rules set forth in Section 3 of the RPP Manual.
-This capacity is summarized in Figure 20 on the next page, along with the baseline peak load, capacity net purchases and the SCRs.
+This capacity is summarized in Figure 20 on the next page, along with the baseline peak load, capacity net purchases and the Special Case Resources (SCRs).

 Figure 20: NYCA Peak Load and Resources 2024 through 2030